OpusCapita/react-showroom-client/README.md

 **~~Allen Carr~~ The easy way to start organize a libraries:**

-* Spent several hours/days for a writing component?
-Spent a 30-40 minute to put your component in a library and write a simple documentation with code example.
+* Spent several hours/days creating a component?
+Spend 30 more minutes to put your component in a library and write simple documentation with a code example.
-* Next time you or your teammate should't rewrite it again.
+* Next time you or your teammate wont't have to rewrite it again.
-* Or you can again spent several hours/days :clock10: to `/dev/null`.
+* Or you can spend several hours/days :clock10: to `/dev/null` again.
 * **The choice is yours**.

 ## How to use